ni/systemlink-client-docs/README.md

 This repository contains getting started guides, examples, and reference documentation for the SystemLink Client NuGet packages.
-These packages support .NET Standard 2.0, meaning they support both .NET Core 2.0 and .NET Framework 4.6.1 with Visual Studio 2017 or later.
+These packages support .NET Standard 2.0.
+Therefore, they support both .NET Core 2.0 and .NET Framework 4.6.1 with Visual Studio 2017 or later.

 ## Client APIs